info340-wi25a/project-cindyxu29/README.md

+Note: Users need to exist/go back to "My Classes" after adding poses, then they can come back and delete pose one by one successfully.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.